 Counterinsurgency warfare - the political and military struggle to destroy an insurgency - is complex, variable and arduous.
 As one U.S. Special Forces officer in Iraq noted, counterinsurgency is "not just thinking man's warfare-it is the graduate level of war."
 How do we make sense of the intricate, violent contest between insurgent and counterinsurgent?
 Why have the U.S. wars in Vietnam, Iraq and Afghanistan been exceedingly drawn out, irregular and destructive?
-Connecting classic and critical military texts such as Clausewitz and U.S. Army/Marine Corps operational manuals, with case studies from Vietnam, Iraq and Afghanistan (contrasting the U.S. and Soviet interventions), this course entwines political/military theory with battlefield history to deepen understandings of "thinking man's warfare."
+Connecting classic and critical military texts such as Clausewitz and U.S. Army/Marine Corps operational manuals, with case studies from Vietnam, Iraq and Afghanistan this course entwines political/military theory with battlefield history to deepen understandings of "thinking man's warfare."

-Reading:
+Reading